This product is inhaled into the lungs using the Turbuhaler®.

 Why is it prescribed?

-Along with its needed effects, formoterol may cause some unwanted or undesirable effects.
-Often, formoterol users who use their medication properly, never experience any unwanted effects.
+Along with its needed effects, terbutaline may cause some unwanted or undesirable effects.
+Generally, terbutaline is well tolerated and many people will not experience unwanted effects.
 The severity and duration of these effects are dependant on many factors including duration of therapy, dose, route of administration and individual response.
-Common:
+Possible unwanted effects include:

 - slight palpitations (awareness of heart beat)